Ant Story

-Ant Story (পিঁপড়াবিদ্যা) is a 2013 Bangladeshi drama film directed by Mostofa Sarwar Farooki and starring Sheena Chohan, Noor Imran Mithu and others.
+Ant Story (পিঁপড়াবিদ্যা) is a 2013 Bangladeshi drama film directed & written by Mostofa Sarwar Farooki, featuring Sheena Chohan, Noor Imran Mithu and others.

 Plot

 Everyday on the way back to his suburban home on the other side of the river, struggling young graduate Mithu keeps gazing at the dazzling city of Dhaka which is like a big pie.
 Everybody wants to have a stake in that pie.
 Mithu feels he is not properly equipped to win over his stake.
 So he starts to equip himself in an unusual and unethical fashion.
 He realizes when the world can not be changed according to his wish; it is easier to create a new customized world in his head!
 He embarks on a journey of faking, lying, and fantasizing.
 He feels the immense pleasure of creativity because 'truth is what one has while lies are what one creates'.
 It then turns out to be a dangerously 'creative' game of sex-lies-and videotape.